anilkumarpanda/git_training/README.md

 Git Training

-##This project is created to teach Git essentials to ING colleagues.
+##This project is created to teach Git essentials to colleagues.

 Project structure is as follows: docs -> contains all documentation.